botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

 const userFirstName = context.userData.FIRST_NAME;
 ```

-## userSession object
+## The _userSession_ object

-Allows to read and write variables that will last for a session from the user.
-Generally speaking a conversasion session is deleted after 1 hour of inactivity.
-This is an useful place to store data related the current conversation of the user.
+Allows to read and write variables that will last for an user's session.
+Generally speaking a session is deleted after 1 hour of inactivity from the user.
+This is an useful place to store data related the current conversation.
 *Keep in mind that values have to be of type string*

 - To read a value: ```userSession.get('valueKey')``` => will return a string value or null